zkoolmao/Roblox-Group-Autoclaimer/README.md

 - Full source code
 - Good design, easy to understand
 - Custom shouts included

+# 🤡 Warning
+- This tool is free, you cannot sell it or change credits.
+- If you want to remake the code, star and fork this.

 # ✅ Support
 - If you want more features, go check out the [OG one](https://github.com/trailios/roblox-autoclaimer), it gets frequent updates (i simply forked this and made it kinda better)